free shipping on orders over $50

 To use pepper spray well, you need to practice with it and learn how its safety features work.
 While pepper spray can stop many attackers, it might not work as well on people who are very angry or on drugs.

-Knowing these basics will help you stay safer when carrying pepper spray.
+Knowing these basics will help you stay safer when carrying self-defense pepper spray.

 Key Takeaways